GabeScott/standard-works-vault/General Conference/2001 October - One Step after Another.md

 I know many feel that the path is hard and the way is dark.
 But like Erik, the courageous mountain climber, we are not left without a guide.

 We have scriptures that reveal the word of God to mankind through the ages.
 When we feast upon the word of God, we open our minds to eternal truths and our hearts to the gentle whisperings of the Holy Ghost.
-Truly God’s word, through scriptures and modern-day prophets, is a “lamp unto [our] feet, and a light unto [our] path.”7
+Truly God’s word, through scriptures and modern-day prophets, is a “lamp unto \[our\] feet, and a light unto \[our\] path.”[^7]

 As we read about the great souls who have preceded us, we learn that they too had times of discouragement and sorrow.
 We learn that they persevered in spite of hardship, in spite of adversity, sometimes even in spite of their own weaknesses.
 We learn that they too continued to press forward, one step after another.
-We can be like those righteous souls Lehi spoke of who “caught hold of the end of the rod of iron; and they did press forward through the mist of darkness, ... even until they did come forth and partake of the fruit of the tree.”8
+We can be like those righteous souls Lehi spoke of who “caught hold of the end of the rod of iron; and they did press forward through the mist of darkness, … even until they did come forth and partake of the fruit of the tree.”[^8]

 We also have a living prophet, President Gordon B. Hinckley.
 He provides counsel and prophetic direction for us in our day.

 Through his counsel and our prayers, we can reach into the heavens and personally commune with the Infinite.
 Through faith, heaven itself can be moved in our behalf.
 Doors will be opened and answers received.

-Think of Joseph Smith, who, as a young boy surrounded by confusing and contradictory voices, yearned to know which of all the churches were right and true.
+Think of Joseph Smith, who, as a young boy surrounded by confusing and contradictory voices, yearned to know which of all the churches was right and true.
 He too felt blind—surrounded by the darkness of his day.
-After reading the book of James in the New Testament, he believed the words of the ancient Apostle who said, “If any of you lack wisdom, let him ask of God, that giveth to all men liberally, and upbraideth not; and it shall be given him.”9 Joseph believed these words, and on a spring morning in 1820 he retired to a grove of trees to lift up his soul in prayer and ask his Heavenly Father for wisdom.
+After reading the book of James in the New Testament, he believed the words of the ancient Apostle who said, “If any of you lack wisdom, let him ask of God, that giveth to all men liberally, and upbraideth not; and it shall be given him.”[^9] Joseph believed these words, and on a spring morning in 1820 he retired to a grove of trees to lift up his soul in prayer and ask his Heavenly Father for wisdom.

 The answer to his prayer filled him with light and direction.
 Our Heavenly Father and His Beloved Son appeared to him.
 Their direction swept away the thick darkness that had seized him and threatened to destroy him.
 It forever swept away his confusion.

 From that moment until his martyrdom nearly a quarter of a century later, Joseph Smith committed himself to the path shown him by the Father and the Son.
 Consider how painful his days were.
 Consider the suffering and the persecution he had to endure.
 Yet he continued, step by step, never giving up, never doubting that if he only did what he could, his Heavenly Father would make up the rest.

 My brothers and sisters, our time here is so precious and so short.
-How well I understand the prophet Jacob when he said, “Our lives passed away like as it were unto us a dream.”10
+How well I understand the prophet Jacob when he said, “Our lives passed away like as it were unto us a dream.”[^10]

 All too soon, our time is finished.
 While we can—while we have the time to complete our work—let us walk in the right direction, taking one step after another.